hva23/FS-Manager/README.md

 ## Installation

 ### Arduino
-1. Download the .zip file from tag section.
+1. Download the .zip file from github tag section.
 2. In the Arduino IDE, open the **"Sketch"** menu.
 3. Click on **"Include Library"**.
 4. Select **"Add .ZIP Library..."** from the drop-down menu that appears.